The Social Benefits of Exercise

 Exercising is one of the most productive and generally beneficial things anyone can do with their time.
-It’s good for our health, both physical and mental, our attitudes and even our opinions, but have you ever considered the social side of exercise and the benefits that come with it?
+It’s good for our health, both physical and mental, our attitudes, and even our opinions, but have you ever considered the benefits that come with the social side of exercise?

 On the same kind of lines, confidence is another factor that social exercise can benefit, especially if you're new to it.
 Getting in the gym or starting a new workout for the first time can be really daunting.
 Having someone else there that has your back can seriously make all the difference.
 No matter if you're joining a sports team, hitting the gym together or just discussing home workouts, it can really help to know you're not alone.